New Jersey Amateur Baseball League Rules

 B. Ineligible Players

-1. A player found to be ineligible will be disciplined in accordance with the code of conduct pursuant to NJABL bylaws.
+1. A player found to be ineligible will be disciplined under the code of conduct according to NJABL bylaws.
 Any player suspended for the remainder of any season must request reinstatement to the League Council for any subsequent season, and any such reinstatement is subject to review by the league.

 3. A player/manager who is subject to disciplinary proceedings for actions as a manager shall also be subject to proceedings as a player as well.